AdguardTeam/KnowledgeBase/docs/general/ad-filtering/create-own-filters.md

 2. To match an IPv6 address, you have to use the collapsed syntax, e.g. use `[2001:4860:4860::8888]$network` instead of `[2001:4860:4860:0:0:0:0:8888]$network`.
 3. An allowlist `$network` rule makes AdGuard bypass data to the matching endpoint, e.g. there will be no further filtering at all.
 4. If the IP part starts and ends with `/` character, it's treated as a regular expression.
+5. `/regexp/$network` - blocks access to all addresses that matches the `regexp` regular expression.

+ > Special characters: if the regular expression is used to exclude the IP address, use `+` sign which indicates *one or more*, `[]` sign matches a single number that is contained within the brackets, `{}` sign specify the amount of times the number before can repeat itself.

 ##### `network` examples